msupr-ghub/bandlabassignment/README.md

 http://localhost:8080/swagger-ui/index.html

 ## Running with Docker
-App can be deployed as docker container
+App can be deployed as a docker container

 First build an executable jar file using the following command:

 reminder: make sure you have java 18 (openjdk) installed on your machine as we use that as docker java runtime , mismatch in java version can cause app startup failure.